Bell Tower of Xi'an

-The Bell Tower of Xi'an (西安钟楼 (西安鐘樓, Xī'ān Zhōnglóu)), built in 1384 during the early Ming Dynasty, is a symbol of the city of Xi'an and one of the grandest of its kind in China.
-The Bell Tower also contains several large bronze-cast bells from the Tang Dynasty.
+The Bell Tower of Xi'an (西安钟楼 (西安鐘樓, Xī'ān Zhōnglóu)), built in 1384 during the early Ming dynasty, is a symbol of the city of Xi'an and one of the grandest of its kind in China and lays on the axis of the Imperial Way.
+The Tang-dynasty Jingyun Bell formerly housed in the tower was moved to the Stele Forest Museum in 1953; a replica was installed at the tower in 1997.
 The tower base is square and it covers an area of 1377 m2.
 The tower is a brick and timber structure and close to 40 m high.
 It is located in the center of Xi'an, at the intersection of the four streets of the east, west, south and north.
 It is the largest and most preserved one amongst the many bell towers left over from the history of China.